alexeygrigorev/data-science-interviews/theory.md

 **What is random forest? 👶**

 Random Forest is a machine learning method for regression and classification which is composed of many decision trees.
-RF belongs to a larger class of ML algorithms called ensemble methods (in other words, it involves the combination of several models to solve a single prediction problem).
+Random Forest belongs to a larger class of ML algorithms called ensemble methods (in other words, it involves the combination of several models to solve a single prediction problem).

 <br/>